Golden obsidian pebble Mexico AAA

 About 30-40mm

-Dimensions, colors and patterns may vary from one stone to another.
+Shapes, colors and patterns may vary from stone to stone.

 Obsidian is a volcanic rock rich in silica.
-Different kinds of obsidian exist.
+Different types of obsidian exist.
 They differ due to the chemical composition of the rock.
 Obsidian is actually a natural glass.
-It forms during an eruption of lava rich in silica with less than 3% water.
-As it leaves the volcano, it cools very quickly, freezing the crystallization process.
+It is formed during an eruption of silica-rich lava with less than 3% water.
+Upon exiting the volcano, it cools very quickly, freezing the crystallization process.

-This may be similar to a piece of lava suddenly frozen as it leaves the volcano.
-The direct consequence of this phenomenon is the impossibility for the rock to crystallize.
-The result is the creation of a volcanic glass with a uniform texture and which we describe as an amorphous mineral.
+This can be compared to a piece of lava suddenly solidifying as it leaves the volcano.
+The direct consequence of this phenomenon is the inability of the rock to crystallize.
+The result is the creation of a volcanic glass with a uniform texture and which is called an amorphous mineral.
 Furthermore, obsidian has sharp edges and blades of great finesse.
 It is a natural mineral with a complex composition.

-So, obsidian consists mainly of silicon dioxide about 70%, or even more.
+Thus, obsidian is essentially composed of silicon dioxide, about 70%, or more.
 Its fracture is conchoidal (i.e. furrowed with curved and concentric striations) and its hardness is 7 to 7.5 on the Mohs scale.
 It has different colors, different reflections due to the volcano where it was discovered and its various inclusions.
 It should be noted that each deposit, linked to a volcano, provides a different obsidian.

-Green, brown, gray or black, it can sometimes have golden, silver, or even all the colors of the rainbow reflections (effect produced by the presence of hematites or magnesites).
+Green, brown, gray or black, it can sometimes have golden, silvery reflections, or even all the colors of the rainbow, (effect produced by the presence of hematites or magnesites).
 It also happens that two colors of obsidian mix.

-We find traces of obsidian in certain sharp objects dating from approximately 2 to 4 million years ago, particularly in Kenya.
-During archaeological excavations, knives, arrows and spears were discovered.
-Sometimes, obsidian depending on its composition can be polished to make rustic mirrors.
+Obsidian is found in some sharp objects dating back about 2 to 4 million years, especially in Kenya.
+During archaeological excavations, knives, arrows and spears have been discovered.
+Sometimes, obsidian, depending on its composition, can be polished to make rustic mirrors.

 As early as 7,000 BC, obsidian was widely used in surgery because of its cutting properties.
-We find traces of trepanation, removal of part of the skull bone either to clean a wound or to bring in spirits.
+There is evidence of trepanation, the removal of part of the skull bone either to clean a wound or to allow spirits to enter.

 In Mesopotamia, traces of obsidian blades have been identified as early as 5,000 BC.

-In Egypt, obsidian was brought from the Red Sea, Greece or Italy.
+In Egypt, obsidian was brought back from the Red Sea, Greece or Italy.
 The Egyptians used it for its beauty, mystery and value.
 They made the eyes of their statues, notably those in the mask of Tutankhamun (1323 BC).
-Obsius, returning from Ethiopia, brought back obsidians and decided to give them their name, obsidianus in Latin.
-Obsidian was used to make all kinds of ornamental objects, jewelry and tools.
+Obsius, returning from Ethiopia, brought back obsidian and decided to give them their name, obsidianus in Latin.
+Obsidian was used for the manufacture of all kinds of ornamental objects, jewelry or tools.

 However, in Mexico, there is another legend.
-At a time when the natives lacked food, men went hunting where they had to face wild beasts, even mammoths.
-They left women and children under the protection of the elders.
+At a time when the natives were short of food, the men went hunting where they had to face wild beasts, even mammoths.
+They left their wives and children under the protection of the elders.
 Then, one day, the tribe was attacked by wild and ferocious hyenas.
-But the elders no longer had weapons when young Obsid, son of the most valiant of warriors, saw a shiny black stone on the ground.
+But the elders no longer had any weapons when young Obsid, son of the most valiant of warriors, saw a shiny black stone on the ground.
 He tied it securely to a piece of wood.
-He threw this makeshift weapon at one of the hyenas, who screamed in pain, causing all the others to flee.
-The whole tribe honored the young Obsid and granted him the status of warrior and the stone was thus baptized in his name.
+He threw this makeshift weapon at one of the hyenas, which howled in pain, causing all the others to flee.
+The entire tribe honored young Obsid and granted him the status of warrior and the stone was thus named in his name.

 In the Navajo tribe, obsidian was one of the 4 sacred stones.
-Obsidian Mountain corresponds to Mount Hesperus.
-In some stories of their creation, man's heart is said to have been created by the gods with obsidian.
+The mountain of obsidian corresponds to Mount Hesperus.
+In some stories of their creation, the heart of man is said to have been created by the gods with obsidian.

 For generations, mages, sorcerers and prophets have used polished obsidian as a mirror.
 They claimed to be able to read the future in it.
-But it was Dr John Dee (1527 - 1608) who used it again to spread his prophecies.
-He became very famous and the story goes that he helped foil certain plots against the English crown.
+But it was Dr. John Dee (1527 - 1608) who used it again to spread his prophecies.
+It became very famous and the story goes that it helped to foil certain plots against the English crown.

-The main deposits of obsidian are located in Mexico, Madagascar, the United States, etc.
+The main obsidian deposits are located in Mexico, Madagascar, the United States, etc.

-This variety of obsidian is black with gold highlights or flakes.
+This variety of obsidian is black with golden reflections or glitter.
 Its appearance is shiny and its reflections stand out particularly in the sun.
 This stone, mounted on a jewel, is of incredible beauty.

 During archaeological excavations, statuettes of Emperor Augustus (63 BC / 14 AD) were created for him, the first Roman emperor.
 This stone has also been found in India, Italy and on the ocean coasts of Spain.

-Golden obsidian is, like all obsidians, a natural volcanic glass coming from lava and having undergone rapid cooling.
-It contains more than 75% silica and layers of gas micro-inclusions which give rise to its golden reflections.
+Golden obsidian is, like all obsidians, a natural volcanic glass from lava that has undergone rapid cooling.
+It contains more than 75% silica and layers of micro-inclusions of gas at the origin of its golden reflections.

-Golden obsidian is not a true mineral because its chemical content is not constant and it does not form crystals.
+Golden obsidian is not a true mineral, as its chemical content is not constant and it does not form crystals.
 Its composition varies depending on the volcano from which it comes.

 It has a conchoidal fracture, which makes it easy to break.
-It is not recommended in the manufacture of certain jewelry, notably ankle bracelets, or even rings.
-Large cabochons or flat stones highlight this stone particularly well.
+It is not recommended for making certain jewelry, especially ankle bracelets, or even rings.
+Large cabochons or flat stones show off this stone particularly well.

-Golden obsidian is an extrusive rock because it formed above the earth due to its contact with cold air or water.
+Golden obsidian is an extrusive rock, as it formed above ground due to contact with cold air or water.

 Golden obsidian pebble Mexico AAA